phalcon-orphanage/docs/en/reference/tutorial.rst

 Setting a Database Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There is not complexity about using models.
-But we forgot one small detail.
-We need to tell Phalcon which connection database parameters users class needs to successfully map table with it.
-The `Phalcon_Controller_Front <../api/Phalcon_Controller_Front.html>`_ config in the bootstrap file should be modified to add the new configuration settings:
+In order to be able to use a database connection and subsequently access data through our models, we need to specify it in our bootstrap process.
+The `Phalcon_Controller_Front <../api/Phalcon_Controller_Front.html>`_ config in the bootstrap file should be modified to add the database configuration settings:

 .. code-block:: php